kparc/kcc/README.md

 9 + 4 + 7 + 3 = 23
 ```
-Problems 18 and 67 give bigger triangles and challenge us to
+Problems 18 and 67 are simply two bigger triangles, and the challenge is to
-find maximum paths in them.
-The efficient algorighm is trivial, and
-is given away in the example itself: we simply need to fold rows
-going from bottom up, like this:
+find the **sum** of maximum paths in them.
+While 18 can be solved by bruteforce, 67 can not.
+The efficient algorighm is absolutely trivial, and is given away in the example above: we simply need to fold rows going from bottom up like this:

 ```q
 8   5   9   3